 Chronic fasciolosis: The most common form; slowly developing clinical signs include anaemia, loss of appetite, and ‘bottle jaw’ (submandibular oedema).

-Black disease: This is an acute and fatal liver disease of ruminants such as sheep and cattle, which is caused by the bacterium Clostridium novyi, usually in association with migrating liver fluke.
+Black disease: This is an acute and fatal liver disease of ruminants such as sheep, goats and cattle, which is caused by the bacterium Clostridium novyi, usually in association with young fluke migrating through the liver.
 It is preventable by vaccination with 5-in-1 (clostridial vaccine).

-Treatment is by use of flukicides—anthelmintics effective against liver fluke.
+Treatment is by use of flukicide drenches—anthelmintics effective against liver fluke.

-Control is by means of strategic treatment with flukicides and grazing management.
+Control is by combining strategic treatment with flukicides and grazing management.

 Strategic treatments can help to reduce liver fluke populations.
 One to three treatments may be needed per year, depending on the severity of the problem.
 The most important treatment is the April–May treatment, and a highly effective flukicide (one based on triclabendazole) should be used.